Awoyalejohn/awesome-battleships/README.md

 ## How To Play
 The player will be prompted to enter a grid size for their own and the computer's grids when the game begins.
 They can only choose between 4 and 10.
 Then the player and computer's ships are placed on the grid, but only the player's ships are visible to them, while the computer's remain hidden.
 The player's ships are indicated with a dollar sign ($).
 When they make a correct guess, it is indicated by an 'o', and when they make a wrong guess, it is marked by a 'x' on the computer's grid.
-Other points on the grids are made up of plus symbols (+).
+The other points on the grids are made up of plus symbols (+).
 The winner is the one who destroys all of their opponent's ships.
 It is possible for the game to end in a draw if all ships are cleared in the same round.

 ## Features

-## Existing Features
+### Existing Features
 - Grid size set
   - The grid size can be set at the start of the game
   - The choice is between 4 and 10